padarate88/Diabetes-Risk-Assessment/README.md

 The system will:

-- Generate a medical answer using RAG (simulated)
+- Generate a medical answer using RAG
 - Analyze the glucose pattern for that patient
 - Use GPT to combine both into a professional, contextual final assessment